Last Updated on April 20, 2020 by Tim

 How to Rotate Tires on 4 x 4 Vehicles

-The standard rotation pattern is back tires to the front, take the front tires and crossover, then put the former front tires on the back of the vehicle.
+The standard rotation pattern back tires to the front, take the front tires and crossover, then put the former front tires on the back of the vehicle.

 Vehicles With Two Different Tire Sizes

-Never inter mix two different tire sizes.
+Never intermix two different tire sizes.
 Simply switch these tires from left to right (if they have non-directional tire tread); never from front to back.

 You can severely damage your vehicle by using uneven tire sizes.
 Don’t mix these up.